fbpx

 But what about when things return to something closer to normal?
 Should we permanently implement some different protocols for chair massage services and the prevention of respiratory diseases like COVID-19?

-As I have mentioned to our Body Well therapist on multiple occasions already, sanitizing the heck out of the face rest portion of their chair and the areas where the hands touch is absolutely critical.
-I would rather have a chair smell like Lysol instead of lavender and prevent an infection, or even someoneā€™s death!
+I would rather have a chair smell like Lysol instead of lavender and prevent an infection, or even someone’s death!

 Massage and the Future, post-Coronavirus